Interpreter—a person trained to convey spoken or signed communications from one language to another. Interpretation services may be provided

 Technology offers opportunities for individuals to access interpretation, transliteration, and translation services.

-- Telephone or video interpreting services offer access to off-site interpreters or transliterators.
+- Telephone or video relay/video remote interpreting services offer access to off-site interpreters or transliterators.
 Clinicians ensure that equipment will facilitate clear connections throughout the session and optimize communication.

 - Communication Access Realtime Translation (CART; or Computer Assisted Realtime) transcribes and instantaneously captions spoken language to relay messages; CART provides access to services for individuals who are D/HOH.

 - Apps and online translation allow for immediate translation.
 However, translation is more than merely word-for-word substitutions.
-Caution should be used, as translation programs have not been proven to be a reliable source for quality translation.
+Be cautious, as translation programs have not been proven to be a reliable source for quality translation.

 Technology may be used to facilitate carryover and recall of strategies and techniques.
-Smartphones provide an opportunity to record spoken language and video signed languages to allow clients, families, and caregivers to revisit clinical recommendations.
+Smartphones provide an opportunity to record spoken language and video signed languages to allow clients/patients/caregivers to revisit clinical recommendations.

 Refusal of Services

-At times, clients/patients and caregivers may refuse the assistance of an interpreter/transliterator.
-Clinicians consult with clients and families on the value of working with the assistance of the interpreter/transliterator in order to obtain the most accurate data.
-A signed release statement should be collected, in cases where such services are declined.
+At times, clients/patients/caregivers may refuse the assistance of an interpreter/transliterator.
+Clinicians consult with clients/patients/caregivers on the value of working with the assistance of the interpreter/transliterator in order to obtain the most accurate data.
+A signed release statement should be collected in cases where such services are declined.

-All vital written documentation should be translated into the client's/patient's and/or family's preferred language, and clinicians should allow sufficient time for the translator to work with documents.
+All vital written documentation should be translated into the client's/patient's and/or family's preferred language, and clinicians should allow sufficient time for the translator to become familiar with these documents.
 Not all spoken or signed languages have written forms of communication.

 There may be times when the interpreter or transliterator is asked to also provide translation services.
 However, translation requires different skills from interpreting and transliterating.
 Unless the interpreter is also a translator, the clinician should not expect this.
 Some qualified professional interpreters do not feel comfortable doing sight translation or written translation.